 Prudence Crandall and student

 Because of all the controversy around Prudence’s school, Connecticut passed the so-called “Black Law” in 1833.
-This law prohibited the teaching of out-of state African-Americans unless a town specifically allowed it.
-The reasoning was “this would greatly increase the colored population of the State, and thereby lead to the injury of the people” It took more than a century before African-American students nation-wide finally had a legal right to unsegregated education (in 1954).
+This law prohibited the teaching of out-of state Americans of African descent unless a town specifically allowed it.
+The reasoning was “this would greatly increase the colored population of the State, and thereby lead to the injury of the people” It took more than a century before black students nation-wide finally had a legal right to unsegregated education (in 1954).
 This sure is not a very pretty part of Connecticut history.

 Inside the Capitol, you can find a full size replica of the Liberty Bell.
 Unlike the original one in Philadelphia, you can actually walk around and touch this one.
 And unlike the one in Boston, where they locked up their Liberty Bell.
 It is part of a collection of bells celebrating President Truman’s U.S. Savings Bond Drive “Save For Your Independence”.
 In 1950, the Treasury Department donated a bell to each state, to be displayed for all its citizens.